Shimmer Volumes

 Shimmer Volumes are the DVDs produced by the all-female professional wrestling promotion Shimmer Women Athletes.
 Since 2005, it has had 86 releases, with the most recent releases (82-91) being two volume, two disc sets, representing one night of events each, a practice not done since the out of print special edition of volume 1-2.
-Each volume is intended for release on DVD but about five years behind the actual live dates, with many (including volumes 91, 100, and 109-113) appearing in Streaming VOD services in the meantime.
-Official information on these releases regularly appears on the Shimmer Wrestling website.
+Each volume is intended for release on DVD but about eight years behind the actual live dates, with many (including volumes 91, 100, and 109-113) appearing in Streaming VOD services in the meantime.
+Official information on these releases regularly appears on the Shimmer Wrestling website, though no updates on DVDs have appeared since late 2024 after the promotion folded.
 To date, all but 13 of the events have been recorded live at the Berwyn Eagles Club.